 This characteristic of wound-rotor machines can be very important for induction generators connected to windmills.
 Wind is a very fickle and uncertain power source: sometimes it blows strongly, sometimes it blows lightly, and sometimes it doesn't blow at all.
-To use an ordinary cage-rotor induction machine as a generator, the wind must be turning the machine's shaft at a speed between n{sync} and the pushover speed (as shown in Figure 6-58).
+To use an ordinary cage-rotor induction machine as a generator, the wind must be turning the machine's shaft at a speed between $n{sync}$ and the pushover speed (as shown in Figure 6-58).
 This is a relatively narrow range of speeds, which limits the wind conditions under which a wind generator can be used.

 Wound-rotor machines are better here because it is possible to insert a rotor resistance and thus change the shape of the torque-speed characteristic.
-Figure 6-62

-Torque-speed characteristic of a wound-rotor induction generator with the original rotor resistance and with three times the original rotor resistance.
-Note that the range of speeds at which the machine can operate as a generator is greatly increased by adding rotor resistance. shows an example of a wound-rotor induction machine with both the original rotor resistance R_2 and trebled rotor resistance $3R_2$.
-Note that the pushover torque is the same for both cases, but the range of speeds between n{sync} and the pushover speed is much greater for the generator with inserted rotor resistance.
+Figure 6-62 shows an example of a wound-rotor induction machine with both the original rotor resistance $R_2$ and trebled rotor resistance $3R_2$ .
+Note that the pushover torque is the same for both cases, but the range of speeds between $n{sync}$ and the pushover speed is much greater for the generator with inserted rotor resistance.
 This allows the generator to produce useful power over a wider range of wind conditions.